Mute-Publishing/Archive/getting-started-guide.md

 For an overview of the project see the [READ ME!](README.md)

 An experimental project using the [Mute Magazine Print Archive](http://www.metamute.org/editorial/books/mute-magazine-print-archive) to look at archive remix-publishing, to accompany an [residency](https://www.facebook.com/events/187497858364325/) at Anagram Books, Berlin, Nov 2016.
+Two subject have been chosen for residency 'Experimental Writing' and 'Financial Crisis'.
+Online and offline collaborative bibliographies will be made on these topics using material from the Mute archive.
+Watch this space and join in '[Radical Publishing: The Mute Archive](https://mute-publishing.github.io/archive/)'.

 The setup connects Zotero (a collaborative sources manager) to a real-time, live updating, website using GitHub (a code repository).
 In a nutshell, edit items in Zotero and the website gets refreshed.